-Transparency about what’s not included in the pricing is key.
+Transparency about what’s not included in the pricing is crucial.

 You likely include the software you use, which the client won’t need to pay for.
-There’s a solid chance, though, that you won’t cover ad spend or extra costs like the money that will be a prize for a social contest, but clients don’t always understand this.
+There’s a solid chance, though, that you won’t cover ad spend or extra costs like the money that will be a prize for a social contest.
+Know that clients don’t always understand this.

 It’s not uncommon for clients to be researching agencies without even being 100% sure if they want to go all-in with their marketing budget to hire one.

 A crucial part of your pitch deck will not only be to explain why you can benefit the client but how the services themselves are valuable.

 Address the client’s pain points, letting them know you fully understand their needs.
 Use clear, statistic-heavy data to back up everything you’re saying.

 Then, lay out as clear a strategy as possible to explain how you’ll help them accomplish specific goals.